jonasbhend/easyVerification/cran-comments.md

 ## CRAN NOTEs and ERRORs
-* Addressed CRAN NOTEs by registering native routines
+* There are no CRAN NOTEs and ERRORs.
-* Fixed episodic test errors

 ## Test environments
 * local Ubuntu 12.04.5, R 3.0.2